 "You know, my dear Bob," she said thoughtfully, "that's amazing.
 For the first time in my life, I can speak my mind freely on my favourite subject.
-And the most unusual thing is that I see a real interest and understanding in you."
+And, the most unusual thing is that I see a real interest and understanding in you."

-"I think, my dear Shisha, this is easily explained," Bob shrugged and looked at the hostess with sympathy.
-"Perhaps, it's just because we're very much alike."
+"I think, my dear Shisha, that's easily explained," Bob shrugged and looked with sympathy at the hostess.
+"Perhaps, it's just becouse we're very much alike."

-At that moment, Shisha felt her tail vibrating for the first time ever.
+At this moment, Shisha felt her tail vibrating for the first time ever.

 The hamster ate some more grains, then the hostess suggested her guest go for a walk and see new places.
-Bob gladly agreed, and for the next two hours, he listened with interest to Shesha's stories about the different ways of life in Wiseland.
-Some of them reminded him of home, and some of them did not.
+Bob gladly agreed, and for the next two hours, he listened with interest to Shesha's stories about the different ways of life of Wiseland.
+Some of them reminded him of home, and some of them didn't.
 What he had never seen before were monkeys.
 They sat here and there along the road in the trees and looked very funny.